KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

     var body: some View {
         NavigationStack(path: $path) {
             ...
-        }.keyboardDictation(context: context, config: .app) {
+        }
+        .keyboardDictation(
+            context: context,
+            config: .app,
+            speechRecognizer: recognizer,   // See further down
+            overlay: overlay
+        )
+    }

+    func overlay() -> some View {
         DictationOverlay(
             dictationContext: context,
             titleView: { EmptyView() },
-                indicator: { DictationIndicator(isDictating: $0) }
+            indicator: { DictationEqualizer(isAnimating: $0) }
         )
     }
 }
-}
 ```

 You can customize the standard dictation overlay view or provide a completely custom view.

+The modifier will automatically detect when the app is launched with the dictation deep link, and if so use the speech recognizer to set up a standard keyboard dictation service and start dictating using it.

+Once the app stops dictating, the service will return the user to the keyboard.

 ### 7. Wrap up dictation in the keyboard

-Once the app stops dictating, the service will return the user to the keyboard, where the keyboard extension will automatically try to finish dictation by reading the dictated text and send it to the document.
+When the service returns the user to the keyboard, the keyboard will automatically try to finish dictation by reading the dictated text and send it to the document.

 If you want to customize how the controller performs dictation, you can override ``KeyboardInputViewController/viewWillPerformDictation()`` and inject your custom logic to the mix.